brycelelbach/cpp17_features/cpp17_features/06_language_auto_non_type_template_parameters.md

 </div>

 NOTES:
-This is one of my favorite features because it makes it simplifies my multi-dimensional array library.
+In C++17, instead of using a "magic value" of -1 as a pseudo-tag type to indicate a runtime dimension, I can just use a proper tag-type!

-Instead of using a "magic value" of -1 as a pseudo-tag type to indicate a runtime dimension, I can just use a proper tag-type!
+`decltype` can be used to distinguish the tag-type from a `std::size_t` literal.

 TRANSITION: Speaking of tag types, C++17 addresses one of the huge pain points for C++ metaprogrammers...